-The examination is done at a one of the local health stations (nor. helsestasjon).
-Students will receive an invitation directly from the health services nearest to your campus.
-Remember to bring your passport (ID card).
-If you cannot meet at your appointed time then you MUST cancel with a 24-hour notice.
-If you do not meet at your appointed time, you will receive a bill in the mail.
+The examination is done at a local health station (nor. helsestasjon).
+Students will receive an invitation directly from the health services closest to their campus.
+Remember to bring a passport (ID card).
+If one cannot meet at the appointed time, one MUST cancel with a 24-hour notice.
+If one does not meet at the appointed time, one will receive a bill in the mail.

-- If the duration of your stay in Norway is between 3 and 12 months you can apply for voluntary membership in the National Insurance Scheme.
+Students can apply for voluntary membership (text in Norwegian) in the National Insurance Scheme.
 You should have private or public health insurance to cover the first months in Norway.
 However, be aware that there are no guarantees that you will be granted membership.

-Please note that students who do not fill in this form or students who are staying in Norway for less than 3 months should have a social security coverage from their home country.
+Students who do not fill in this form or students staying in Norway for less than 3 months should have social security coverage from their home country.

 How to apply:

-- Fill in the form entitling you to social security coverage (PDF) with regard to health services in accordance with the National Insurance Scheme.
+- Fill in the form entitling you to social security coverage (PDF) concerning health services per the National Insurance Scheme.